-Level Definition Level 3: Increased Readiness School operations have some disruption.
-Incident Command is established, and a command post designated.
-Staff monitors emergency notification sources, including Emergency Alert System broadcasts, weather radio, local news media, social media, and other communication sources.
-School staff may initiate accountability procedures, as applicable.
-Faculty members will contact their emergency buddy (listed in During section) to coordinate response.
-All personnel remain alert to hazards and report Level 4: Escalated unusual activities and safety or security concerns to appropriate personnel.
+Level Definition School operations have some disruption.
+Incident Command is established, and a command post is designated.
+Staff monitors emergency notification sources, including Emergency Alert Level 3: System broadcasts, weather radio, local news media, social media, and other Increased Readiness communication sources.
+School staff may initiate accountability procedures, as applicable. • Faculty members will contact their emergency buddy (listed in During section) to coordinate response.
+All personnel remain alert to hazards and report unusual activities and safety or security concerns to appropriate personnel.
 Overall regular school and/or division operations are likely to be disrupted to some degree.
-Incident Command and/or Unified Command will be in place.
-An incident is having a serious effect, but impact is limited to a particular part of the division or is an off-site event that is having a direct or indirect impact upon the school and/or the division.
+Incident Command and/or Unified Command will be in place. • An incident is having a serious effect, but the impact is limited to a particular Level 4: part of the division or is an off-site event that is having a direct or indirect Escalated impact upon the school and/or the division.
 The division's Emergency Operations Center (EOC) may be activated with minimal staffing.
 School staff may be in a full response mode and will activate safety accountability.
 All personnel remain alert to hazards and report unusual activities and safety or security concerns to appropriate personnel.
-Level 5: Emergency Total disruption of division operations.
-Incident Command will be in place and coordination will continue between Division EOC and School Command.
-An emergency exists that has a major impact on the division with an array of outside agencies and division departments involved.
-Division EOC is fully operational, possibly on an around-the-clock basis, and a Unified Command System is usually in place.
-An on-site command post may remain active as a coordination point, but the Incident Command Post will move to the Unified Command Center.
+Total disruption of division operations.
+Incident Command will be in place, and coordination will continue between Division EOC and School Command.
+An emergency exists that has a major impact on the division with an array of autoida a gapaging and division departments involved outside agencies and division departments involved.
+Division EOC is fully operational, possibly on an around-the-clock basis, and a Level 5: Unified Command System is usually in place.
+An on-site command post may Emergency remain active as a coordination point, but the Incident Command Post will Emergency move to the Unified Command Center.
 As needed, the division may request resource support from outside entities.
-Personnel with emergency responsibilities carry out assigned duties; call-back procedures may be implemented.
+Personnel with emergency responsibilities carry out assigned duties; call-back Personnel with emergency responsibilities carry out assigned duties, can-back procedures may be implemented.
 School staff not involved in response or recovery may be released or assigned other duties.
-Educational activities likely are disrupted, and continuity of operations plans should be readied or activated.
+Educational activities are likely disrupted, and continuity of operations plans should be readied or activated.
+L